gingerhome/gingee-cli/README.md

 ### Local Scaffolding

-These commands should be run from the root directory of an existing GingerJS project.
+These commands should be run from the root directory of an existing Gingee project.

 #### `add-app <app-name>`